theatro/ansible-role-bitbucket_sources/README.md

  - `ssh://hg@altssh.bitbucket.org:443/<account>/<name>/`

 If you do not want to use ssh, you can set `bitbucket_sources_protocol` to `https` (default is `ssh`).
+This role only supports anonymous https.
 When using https, these are the urls:

  - `https://bitbucket.org/<account>/<name>.git`
  - `https://bitbucket.org/<account>/<name>`